Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - inauspicious: showing signs that something will not be successful or positive.
 - insinuated: to suggest, without being direct, that something unpleasant is true.
 - rankle: to make someone annoyed or angry for a long time.
-- brook: (noun: a small strem) (verb: to not allow/accept something, esp. a difference of opinion/intention.)
+- brook: (noun: a small stream) (verb: to not allow/accept something, esp. a difference of opinion/intention.)
 - dote/doted (on someone): to love someone completely and believe they're perfect.
 - filch: to steal something of little value.
 - saccades: a quick movement of the eye that results in it looking in a different direction.